OWASP Mobile Top 10 - More Security for Mobile Applications

 9. Reverse Engineering

-Attackers who want to understand how your app works can use reverse-engineering to access all the information they need.
-Especially metadata, which is supposed to be a relief for your programmers, is a high risk.
-Basically, if you can clearly understand the string table of the binary or cross-functional analysis is possible, the app is considered at risk.
+Attackers who want to understand how your app works can use reverse engineering to access all the information they need.
+Metadata, which is intended to simplify development, poses a particularly high risk.
+As a rule, if the binary's string table can be clearly understood or cross-functional analysis is possible, the app should be considered at risk.

 10. Extraneous Functionality

 Hidden backdoor functionality or internal security controls are a common problem in mobile applications.
-The problem with them is that they are not only useful for developers, but also for hackers.
-This allows them, for example, to disable 2-factor authentication or change basic functionality.
+These features are not only useful for developers -- they can also be exploited by attackers.
+Through them, an attacker could, for example, disable two-factor authentication or alter the app's core functionality.

-The OWASP Mobile Testing Guide: Guide to better Nobile Security
+The OWASP Mobile Testing Guide: Guide to Better Mobile Security

-Applications using the OWASP framework are generally considered secure.
-Once you follow this guide, you will benefit from a higher level of security than is present in most apps.
-The idea behind the OWASP Testing Guide is to provide you with processes, techniques and tools.
-In turn, you can use these for security testing of your mobile apps.
-The content from the OWASP Testing Guide is by no means mandatory for your organization.
-However, it makes sense to draw on this expert knowledge, as the OWASP Mobile Application Testing Guide is the foundation for your app security.
+Applications developed according to the OWASP framework are generally considered secure.
+By following this guide, you benefit from a significantly higher security standard than most apps achieve.
+The idea behind the OWASP Testing Guide is to provide you with processes, techniques, and tools that you can apply to the security testing of your mobile apps.
+While the OWASP Testing Guide is by no means mandatory, it is well worth leveraging this expert knowledge -- the OWASP Mobile Application Testing Guide forms the foundation of your app security.

 Mobile Penetration Testing: What Mobile Application Pentests Can Do

-Regular infrastructure pentesting is the foundation of your app security.
-Even stand-alone apps should never be considered in isolation, because they are always part of a system.
-As soon as your mobile app communicates with a server, it's important to check for security vulnerabilities.
-This is best done with an infrastructure pentest and a targeted mobile pentest.
-The basis for the tests is the OWASP Mobile Security Testing Guide, which helps you to detect potential risks at an early stage.
-However, the exact process depends on your specific requirements, which is why the OWASP Mobile Security Testing Guide is a guideline, not a requirement.
+Regular penetration testing is the foundation of your application security.
+Even standalone apps should never be considered in isolation, as they are always part of a larger system.
+As soon as your mobile app communicates with a server, you need to check for security vulnerabilities.
+This is best accomplished through a combination of infrastructure pentesting and targeted mobile pentesting.
+The basis for these tests is the OWASP Mobile Security Testing Guide, which helps you identify potential risks early on.
+The exact process depends on your specific requirements -- the OWASP Mobile Security Testing Guide serves as a guideline, not a mandate.

 Frida - Efficient, Portable and Secure

-Frida is a toolkit for developers, security researchers and reverse engineering.
-It enables dynamic instrumentation while being scriptable, portable and free.
-Frida's goal is to empower the next generation of developer tools and make mobile applications more secure.
-This is based on fast and comprehensive analytics on a large scale.
+Frida is a toolkit for developers, security researchers, and reverse engineering.
+It enables dynamic instrumentation while being scriptable, portable, and free.
+Frida's goal is to empower the next generation of developer tools and make mobile applications more secure -- based on fast and comprehensive analysis at scale.